 - 1/2 teaspoon kosher salt

-- 2 1/2 cups finely chopped, peeled, cored Granny Smith apples
+- 2 1/2 cups finely chopped, peeled, cored Granny Smith or other baking apples

 - 1 tablespoon ground cinnamon

 - 1/2 teaspoon salt

 - 2 tablespoons melted butter (to brush on dough)

 - In a large bowl, combine yeast and warm water.
 Set aside for five minutes.